brendan-briody-sec/brendan-cybersec-portfolio/labs/metasploitable-ssh-lab/README.md

 **Author:** Brendan Briody

 ## Objective
-Demonstrate reconnaissance and a controlled SSH brute-force on an isolated home lab, capture network traffic, and apply a simple mitigation (iptables) to block the attacker.
+Demonstrate reconnaissance and a controlled SSH brute-force on an isolated home lab, capture network traffic, and apply a mitigation (iptables) to block the attacker.
 All activity performed on an isolated Host-Only network.

 ## Topology
 - **Kali (attacker)** — 192.168.56.2